-Disruptions in international trade, including disruptions due to the COVID-19 pandemic and Russia-Ukraine war, may have a material adverse impact on us, our suppliers and our network of farms, including our ability to expand our operations as planned.
+Disruptions in international trade, including disruptions due to global health pandemics and geopolitical tensions, may have a material adverse impact on us, our suppliers and our network of farms, including our ability to expand our operations as planned.

-The COVID-19 pandemic and the Russia-Ukraine war have disrupted international trade, resulting in increased shipping costs and delays in the import and export of goods to and from the United States and other countries.
+The COVID-19 pandemic, other global health pandemics, the Russia-Ukraine war, conflicts in the Middle East and other geopolitical tensions have disrupted international trade, resulting in increased shipping costs and delays in the import and export of goods to and from the United States and other countries.
 Specifically, the increased demand for international shipping has resulted in shortages of shipping containers and delays at international ports.
-We, our suppliers and our network of family farms are dependent on equipment and other supplies imported from Europe and other locations.
-To the extent that disruptions to global shipping, including disruptions due to COVID-19 pandemic or geopolitical tensions or wars, such as the Russia-Ukraine war, negatively impact our, our suppliers' and our network of farms' ability to access necessary goods, we may not be able to expand our operations as planned, and our business, financial condition and results of operations would be materially and adversely affected.
+Currently, we import cream for our butter from a supplier in Ireland, which may result in increased costs or shipment delays due to the recent disruptions in the international trade markets.
+Additionally, we, our suppliers and our network of family farms are dependent on equipment and other supplies imported from Europe and other locations.
+To the extent that disruptions to global shipping, including disruptions due to global health pandemics or geopolitical tensions or wars, negatively impact our, our suppliers' and our network of family farms' ability to access necessary goods, we may not be able to expand our operations as planned, and our business, financial condition and results of operations would be materially and adversely affected.